nmiano1111/redditext/README.md

 ### Text to Speech

 As stated above, the [TTS](https://github.com/coqui-ai/TTS) text-to-speech library was used to generate speech from text.
-I provided a sample of my voice a pretrained model that came with the library.
+I provided a sample of my voice to a pretrained model that came with the library.

 ### Project Layout
 * `redditext` backend module (Python / Flask)